mini-ninja-64/g3aUtil/README.md

-# g3aIconExtractor
+# g3a Util

-program to extract icons from a g3a
+Set of utilitys to examine and edit g3a files

+Done:
+Icon extracting and editing

+To Do:
+Name changing
+and more